cbiancucci/qase-testrail-migration/README.md

 - `groups.create` - If set to `true` migrator will create new groups in Qase if it unable to match group from TestRail to Qase. *SCIM API token is required for this option.*
 - `groups.name` - Name of group in Qase where new users will be added. *SCIM API token is required for this option.*
 - `runs.created_after` - Unix timestamp.
 Migrator will migrate only runs created after this date. *Optional*
+- `suites.single_suite` - If set to `true` migrator will create only one root suite in Qase for all test cases. *Optional*
 - `tests.preserve_ids` - If set to `true` migrator will try to preserve test case IDs from TestRail. *Optional*
 - `tests.fields` - List of fields to migrate.
 If empty, migrator will migrate all fields. *Optional*
 - `tests.refs.enable` - If set to `true` migrator will add references to TestRail test cases. *Optional*